 I catch fish year-round, weather-permitting.
 The slowest time is during the spawn.
 Depending on water temperature, this usually occurs mid-May, June, sometimes into early July.
 They are just hard to catch at that time.
-The best time is Fall and early Winter - September through December - weather and river-level permitting.
-I don’t fish when the Vicksburg gauge is over 25 feet.
-The current is too swift making it difficult to fish.
+I love fishing in he summer and fall around mid July to mid November.
+That is when we bottom bounce.
+Bottom bouncing is like bass fishing with a worm except you are fishing for catfish.
+We drift down the river fishing out of the back of the boat.
+We are bouncing the bait up and down off the bottom as the boat drifts down the river.
+The catfish pick up the bait just like a bass picks up a plastic worm.
+You set the hook and hold on.
+Those big blues will try to rip the rod out of your hand.
 Fall and Winter-time can be outstanding fishing as well.
 It may be cold but the big blues are biting.
 The blue cats congregate in the deep holes, making them easier to locate.
 They feed heavily to prepare for the spawn.
 This is the best time to catch a trophy blue.
 Usually in the fall the water clears up and drops to fishable levels.
 Late winter, January and February, can be fantastic as well.
 The blues are still schooled up and feeding.
 If you can locate them, hold on!
 However, it is difficult to plan ahead this time of year.
 High water can raise the river quickly.
 Cold weather and rain can cancel a trip.
-I want my clients to have an enjoyable day, not a frigid boat ride.
-I will tell you the truth if it is a bad day.
-Early spring before the spawn is still a good time to fish.
-Summer in Mississippi is hot and humid.
-Fish can be caught, but the trophy fish is harder to catch then.
-In the summer I like to get on the water at daylight and wind down as it gets hot.

 3. What do you furnish and what do I need to bring.

 I furnish tackle, bait, Coast Guard-approved PFD’s and a large, safe boat.
 You furnish your food,

 4. How do I get a fishing license?

 You can purchase a fishing license at any sporting good store or or call 888-765-2602.

 5. What type boat do you use?